050644zf/ArknightsStoryTextReader/README.md

 A simple python program that help you convert Arknights raw story data into other readable format.

+You can find raw story data in [Kengxxiao/ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData)

 ## v1.0 CSV Convertor
 usage:
 ```